Suwetaa-Ramesh/bistro-ts-node-backend/README.md

 ### 🍽️ Bistros

-- `GET /bistros` - Retrieve all bistros
+- `GET /bistros` - Retrieves all bistros
 - `POST /bistros` - Create a new bistro
 - `GET /bistros/:id` - Retrieve a single bistro by ID
 - `PUT /bistros/:id` - Update a bistro by ID